 - Benefits of LinkedIn for lead generation in B2B marketing

-- The traditional way to generate B2B leads with LinkedIn Ads
+- Generating B2B leads with LinkedIn Ads via landing pages

 - What are LinkedIn Lead Gen Forms?